wustl-pctg/cracer/README.md

 - Archive Cilk 5 version and remove it
 - Split rdtool stuff into separate project
 - Finish and convert data structures to use Cilk Plus
+- Compare to flat combining.
+We did this initially but the results were too weird to get anything useful from a comparison.
+We may have done something wrong.